contact-rich/contact-rich.github.io/_schedule/talk_06.md

 sequence_id: 6

 # Speaker name
-speaker: Russ Tedrake
+speaker: Katerina Fragkiadaki

 # Title of the event
-title: Do Large Behavior Models benefit from F=MA?
+title: TBA

 # Time of the event
-time: TBA # 16:05-16:35
+time: 16:00-16:30

 ---